ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Gas refers to the unit that measures the amount of computational effort required to execute specific operations on the Ethereum network.

 Since each Ethereum transaction requires computational resources to execute, each transaction requires a fee.
-Gas refers to the fee required to finalise a transaction on Ethereum, regardless of transaction success or failure.
+Gas refers to the fee required to execute a transaction on Ethereum, regardless of transaction success or failure.

 ![A diagram showing where gas is needed in EVM operations](./gas.png) _Diagram adapted from [Ethereum EVM illustrated](https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf)_